react-native-device-info/react-native-device-info/README.md

 **Notes**

-> To be able to get actual battery level enable battery monitoring mode for application add this code:
+> To be able to get actual battery level enable battery monitoring mode for application.
+> Add this code:
+>
-  [UIDevice currentDevice].batteryMonitoringEnabled = true;
+>    [UIDevice currentDevice].batteryMonitoringEnabled = true;
+>
-to AppDelegate.m application:didFinishLaunchingWithOptions:
+> to AppDelegate.m application:didFinishLaunchingWithOptions:
+>
 > Returns -1 on the iOS Simulator
 ---